 - tingling mouth

-Severe non-food allergic reactions can occur with medications, latex and insect stings.
+Severe allergic reactions can happen with substances other than food, including medications, latex and insect stings.
 If the reaction is severe (anaphylaxis), your child might have one or more of the following signs or symptoms:

 - difficult or noisy breathing